We use cookies to personalise content for you and to analyse our traffic. Find out more how we use cookies. Accept Cookies

 • Viti Levu Scuba Packages

-Add-On Package:
+Add-On Package

-This convenient day trip diving option is located close to both the international airports in Fiji - in the Viti Levu small cities of Nadi and Suva.
+This convenient day trip diving option is located close to both of the international airports in Fiji - in the Viti Levu small cities of Nadi and Suva.

 Return to the top of the page